Nagavignesh1729/Inventory-Warehouse-Management-System/CONTRIBUTING.md

 ## Creating a Pull Request

 Open GitHub, go to your fork, and click **Compare \& Pull Request**.
-Make sure the target branch is `main` of the upstream repo.
+Make sure the target branch is `frontend` or `backend` (or any branch you are working on) and not `main` of the upstream repo.
 Write a clear PR description explaining your changes.

 ## Sync Fork Before New Work

-Before starting new work, sync your fork with the main repo to avoid working on outdated repo, avoiding conflicts:
+Before starting new work, update your local main branch:

 ```
 git fetch upstream
-git checkout main
+git checkout frontend        # or backend
-git pull --rebase upstream main
+git pull --rebase upstream frontend
-git push origin main
+git push origin frontend
 ```